 Sync Technologies Explained

-Without sync technology, displays refresh at a fixed frequency (e.g., 60Hz), while GPU frame rate output varies.
+Without sync technology, monitors refresh at a fixed frequency (e.g., 60Hz), while GPU frame rate output varies.
 This mismatch causes:

 - Phenomenon: One frame displays images from different time points

-- Cause: Display refreshes while GPU is outputting a new frame
+- Cause: Monitor refreshes while GPU is outputting a new frame

 - Impact: Obvious horizontal tear lines in the image